Floats-del/blog-ai-service-developing/README.md

 Instead of focusing on a basic CRUD application, this backend explores production-oriented architecture while integrating modern AI services.

-The goal is to build software the same way production backends are designed—using clean architecture, asynchronous programming, structured logging, centralized exception handling, reusable services, and scalable API design.
+The goal is to build software the same way production backends are designedusing clean architecture, asynchronous programming, structured logging, centralized exception handling, reusable services, and scalable API design.

 ---